 Cairngorms National Park - Gaze in awe at Scotland’s most beautifully rounded peaks.

-Urquhart Castle - This castle once protected the ships of Loch Ness from pirates.
+Urquhart Castle - This dramatic ruined castle once protected the boats upon Loch Ness from pirates.

 Inverness - The ‘Capital of the Highlands’ blends Victorian architecture with a lively modern lifestyle.